What is AMPL API?¶

 The intended user of the library is the developer who needs to connect an application to optimization models and solvers, or the analyst with some experience in programming who wants to build a quick proof-of-concept application.
 Architecture schema of AMPLAPI below shows a possible architecture and a sequence of interaction between a decision support system relying on an existing IT framework and AMPL API.

-The officially supported platforms are all Windows flavours, various Linux 32/64 bits and OSX.
-Ports to any other platform supported by AMPL can be easily obtained.
+The officially supported platforms are Windows, Linux and macOS.
+Ports to any other platform supported by AMPL and Java can be easily obtained.

 About this manual¶